MatuaDoc/OnslowCollege.github.io/13dtc/programming/assessment_one.md

       - move repeated code into functions, methods, or properties
   - it must behave in an expected manner
   - it must not crash
-- test your program, in an organised way, to ensure the program works with expected and boundary cases, and correctly handles invalid cases
+- test your program, in an organised way, to ensure the program works with expected and boundary cases, and correctly handles invalid cases ([view sample testing table](sample_testing.docx))

 # Restrictions